About

 Experience

 Kingsley is a qualified legal practitioner and experienced law lecturer, with extensive experiences practicing and teaching public and private law.
-Kingsley is currently a Lecturer-in-Law at the Helena Kennedy Centre for International Justice, Department of Law and Criminology at Sheffield Hallam University, and an External PhD supervisor at the School of Law, University of Sheffield.
-Previously, Kingsley worked as a Graduate Teaching Assistant at The University of Sheffield; sat severally as Judge for the UK National Student Negotiation Competition organised by the Centre for Effective Dispute Resolution (CEDR); and held a Visiting Lecturer (VL) position at the University of Law.
+Kingsley is currently a Senior Lecturer-in-Law and the LLB Course Leader at the School of Law (Department of Law and Criminology), Sheffield Hallam University.
+Previously, Kingsley worked as an External PhD supervisor and a Graduate Teaching Assistant at the School of Law, University of Sheffield.

 Educational Background